pomonam/kronfluence/examples/cifar/README.md

 ----------------------------------------------------------------------------------------------------------------------------------
 ```

-Around 80% of mislabeled data points can be detected by inspecting 10% of the dataset (97% by inspecting 20%).
+By inspecting just 10% of the dataset, about 80% of mislabeled data points can be detected (97% by inspecting 20%).

 <p align="center">
 <a href="#"><img width="380" img src="figure/mislabel.png" alt="Mislabeled Data Detection"/></a>